hybridgroup/gobot/platforms/parrot/minidrone/README.md

 The Parrot Minidrones are Bluetooth LE devices.

-You need to know the BLE ID of the Minidrone you want to connect to.
+You need to know the BLE ID or name of the Minidrone you want to connect to.
 The Gobot BLE client adaptor also lets you connect by friendly name, aka "RS_1234".

 ### OSX

-To run any of the Gobot BLE code you must use the `GODEBUG=cgocheck=0` flag in order to get around some of the issues in the CGo-based implementation.
+If you connect by name, then you do not need to worry about the Bluetooth LE ID.
+However, if you want to connect by ID, OS X uses its own Bluetooth ID system which is different from the IDs used on Linux.
+The code calls thru the XPC interfaces provided by OSX, so as a result does not need to run under sudo.

 For example:

-    GODEBUG=cgocheck=0 go run examples/minidrone.go RS_1234
+    go run examples/minidrone.go RS_1234

-OSX uses its own Bluetooth ID system which is different from the IDs used on Linux.
-The code calls thru the XPC interfaces provided by OSX, so as a result does not need to run under sudo.

 ### Ubuntu